 How do we organise learning

-Our Curriculum aims to make the child’s learning stimulating, creative, fun and successful whilst setting high expectations for every child.
-It will be delivered by high quality teaching based on sound knowledge and understanding of each child’s needs.
+Our curriculum aims to make the child’s learning stimulating, creative, fun and successful whilst setting high expectations for every child.
+It is delivered through high quality teaching based on sound knowledge and understanding of each child’s needs.
 This will mean shaping teaching around the way different pupils learn and taking care to nurture the unique talents of every pupil.
-We will endeavour to develop a coherent curriculum based on a range of compelling learning experiences, which excite and inspire our learners.
+We have developed a coherent curriculum based on a range of compelling learning experiences, which excite and inspire our learners.
 We aim to develop in each pupil aspirations to succeed and achieve their best, while providing a foundation for lifelong learning.
-We believe that children learn best when they are happy and secure so we strive to foster fun and an enjoyment of learning.
+We believe that children learn best when they are happy and secure, so we strive to foster fun and an enjoyment of learning.

 The curriculum experiences offered at Castle school are based on National Curriculum principles adapted to individual need.
 Our approach allows for variation in, pace, content, level and the method of presentation to ensure that learning experiences are appropriate for all children.
-We work closely with the Multi agency teams and parents to develop personalised learning programmes for students.
-Strong emphasis is placed on the development of life and independence skills to enable pupils to become successful learners, confident individuals, responsible citizens, and be well prepared for life after school.
+We work closely with the Multi Agency Teams, our school based Therapists and parents to develop personalised learning programmes for students.
+Strong emphasis is placed on the development of life and independence skills to enable pupils to become successful learners, confident individuals, responsible citizens, and be well-prepared for life after school.